maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 Note, that we use single-quoted strings to specify regular expressions.
 This avoids escaping mess when your string contains a lot of backslashes.

-MaxBot looks for patterns matching your regular expression in the user input, and identifies any matches as mentions of that entity.
+MaxBot performs a character-by-character comparison with a template, and identifies any matches as mentions of that entity.

 ### Using entities